antoniobrms/Technical-and-Fundamental-Analysis-of-EUR-PLN-Exchange-Rate/README.md

 in the trend that confirm our hypothesis, we can wait until we see an increase in the volatility using the ATR index to see how the market behaves and confirm if the change in the trend that we try to predict is well founded.
-In the same folder I adjunct the python script that we use to do this analysis.